jonnymind/SIRPAS/Base_System/Combat/Combat_Styles/Brawl.md

 Every human or humanoid character has access to brawl.

-Unless differently specified, all attacks from *brawl* deal __blunt__ damage, and all the manouvres are melee.
+Unless differently specified, all attacks from *brawl* deal __blunt__ damage, and all the manoeuvres are melee.

 The number of manoeuvres the character can use per round depends on the level of brawl: